 At the ACLJ, we remain confident that the end result will clearly show that Senator Sessions is supremely and uniquely qualified to be the 84th Attorney General of the United States.
 We are aggressively working to ensure that Sen. Sessions is given a fair hearing and confirmed without delay.
 We urge you to join us and express your support for Senator Sessions to your Senators.

 As the Left amasses extremist opposition, we’re aggressively battling to restore the rule of law.
 Donate today.
 Even $5 makes an impact.
+Have your gift doubled through our Matching Challenge.

 Senator Jeff Sessions has just been confirmed by the U.S. Senate as Attorney General of the United States.
 Attorney General Jeff Sessions will make an exceptional Attorney General.
 His understanding and commitment to the rule of law is extraordinary and badly needed in the Department of Justice –